ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-what-are-fusion-services}

-Fusion services enable clusters to use storage capacity from your Fusion as a Service deployment.
+Fusion services enable clusters to use storage capacity from your IBM Fusion as a service deployment.
 When you enable Fusion services for a cluster, you assign a storage quota that determines how much storage capacity the cluster can consume from the deployment.

 ### What is the default cluster storage quota?
 {: faq}